 Invited keynote and speaker addresses:

 Has given around 200 invited speaker addresses, in Australia and overseas, 15 of them keynote addresses.
-He has given the following since January 2017:
+From Jan 2017-Dec 2020:

 - Human Factors Issues in the Design and Deployment of Connected and Automated Vehicles.
 Transport for NSW Assets Standards Authority Workshop on Human Factors, Sydney, 29 February 2018